Who was the first Internet celebrity?

 Late in 1999, a Turkish teacher named Mahir Cagri had a friend put up a simple website with some photos and personal commentary which began with "Welcome To My Home Page!!!!!!!!!
 I Kiss You!!!!!"
 But due to a "trick of technology", things spiraled out of control and Mahir ended up in the Guinness Book of World Records for the most visits to a personal homepage, with an estimated 12 million hits.

-Perhaps the whole truth will never be known, but Mahir claims that his page was copied, modified without his consent and before long the "I Kiss You" guy was famous enough to be spoofed on the Saturday Night Live comedy show.
-You can see the original site here:
+Perhaps the whole truth will never be known, but Mahir claims that his page was copied, modified without his consent and before long the "I Kiss You" guy was famous enough to be spoofed on the Saturday Night Live comedy show, and later in the Borat movie.

 Although Mahir Cagri may claim to be the world's first Internet celebrity, Craig Shergold beat him by ten years.
 In 1989, Craig was a 10 year old boy hospitalized with a brain tumor.
 His doctor noted the abundance of get-well cards strung up above his hospital bed, and he suggested he go for the Guiness Book of Records.